Upper Arm Lift (Brachioplasty) in Houston, TX

 How Will Dr. Ruff Evaluate Me for an Arm Lift?

-Dr. Ruff treats every consultation, whatever the procedure, as a complete give and take exchange of information between the two of you.
+Dr. Ruff treats every consultation, whatever the procedure, as a complete give-and-take exchange of information between the two of you.
 You’ll open, explaining what’s bothering you about your upper arms and what you hope to achieve with an arm lift.
 You’ll explain your medical history.
 Did you gain and lose weight previously?

 Then it’s Dr. Ruff’s turn.
 First, he’ll examine your upper arms, ascertaining the amount of loose, sagging skin.
 He’ll check for pockets of fat that are contributing to the sagging.
 He’ll see if you could be a candidate for a minimal-incision arm lift, rather than a full arm lift.
 This would only be the case if you don’t have extensive sagging skin.